rockneurotiko/ex_gram/README.md

 1. Name of the model
 2. Properties of the model, it's a list of tuples, where the first parameter is the name of the property, and the second one is the type.

-This macro are the simple one, just create a module with the first name passed and use the params to create the struct and typespecs.
+This macro is the simple one, just create a module with the first name passed and use the params to create the struct and typespecs.

 #### Method macro